 How Do These Metrics Mesh with Your Investment Goals?

 When an investment firm is evaluating CRE investment opportunities, they look at projections of these and other metrics.
 However, they also consider factors like risk and socioeconomic, demographic, and other trends.
-By pooling the assets of accredited investors, a private real estate investment firm can invest in CRE projects with substantial potential for growth that individual investors wouldn’t be able to take advantage of on their own.
-Further, they can devote the time and resources necessary to help ensure the success and growth of these projects, which can help them produce income as well as their ultimate sale price.
+By pooling the assets of accredited investors, a private real estate investment firm can invest in CRE projects with substantial potential for growth.
+These are ones that individual investors wouldn’t be able to take advantage of on their own.
+Further, they can devote the time and resources necessary to help ensure the success and growth of these projects.
+This can help them produce income as well as increase their ultimate sale price.